 Capital Expenditure and Near-Term Work Program

-In December 2020, Forza Petroleum announced a capital expenditure program budgeted to be \$51 million for the year ending December 31, 2021, summarized as follows:
+In November 2021, Forza Petroleum announced a capital expenditure program budgeted to be \$81 million for the year ending December 31, 2022.
+The program contemplated, among other work, the drilling of 11 wells.